-There are several microwaves for you to use.
+There are several microwaves for you to use, at the back of the kitchen next to the glass doors.
 Please clean any splatters or spills.
 Remember that we all will be using the microwaves.

-We ask that you take great care to sort and recycle your waste by placing it in the appropriate container.
-Also, our bio-garden grey water treatment system does not function with organic matter.
-All organic scraps should be scraped into the appropriate compost buckets in the kitchen.
+We ask that you take great care to sort and recycle your refuse by placing it in the appropriate container (various recycling and compost bins, and other trash, all labeled).
+Also, our bio-garden gray water treatment system does not function with organic matter.
+All organic scraps should be scraped into the appropriate compost buckets outside the kitchen.
 Kitchen drains are fitted with screens to catch food scraps.
 Please don't remove them, except to clean them out after use (by dumping them into the organic compost bucket).
-Like many homes and facilities in Costa Rica, cold is the only temperature of water that comes out of the faucets at the Institute, even when using the tap labeled "hot."
+Like many homes and facilities in Costa Rica, only cold water comes out of the faucets at the Institute, (even when using the tap labeled "hot").